DataDog/documentation/content/en/tracing/other_telemetry/connect_logs_and_traces/dotnet.md

 {{% tab "Serilog" %}}

 <div class="alert alert-warning">
-  <strong>Note: </strong>Starting with .NET Tracer version 2.0.1, automatic injection for the Serilog logging library requires the application to be instrumented with automatic instrumentation.
+  <strong>Note: </strong>Starting with .NET APM SDK version 2.0.1, automatic injection for the Serilog logging library requires the application to be instrumented with automatic instrumentation.
 </div>

 To automatically inject correlation identifiers into your log messages:

-1. Configure the .NET Tracer with the following tracer settings:
+1. Configure the .NET APM SDK with the following settings:
     - `DD_ENV`
     - `DD_SERVICE`
     - `DD_VERSION`